tytydraco/yessleep/out/Theres_A_Safe_In_My_Wifes_Basement_She_Wont_Tell_Me_Whats_Inside.md

 Then the basement.

 She opened the door and the smell hit me first.
 Cold and old and close.
 She moved through it quickly, narrating nothing, gesturing vaguely at shelves, the water heater, the fuse box.
-Her voice quietr than usuam, careful.
+Her voice softer than usual, careful.
 Like she was choosing each word before she let it out.

 That's when I saw it.